 - 1. Does the company break out the number of requests it receives by country? - 2.
 Does the company list the number of accounts affected? - 3.
 Does the company list the number of pieces of content or URLs affected? - 4.
 Does the company list the types of subject matter associated with the requests it receives? - 5.
 Does the company list the number of requests that come from different legal authorities? - 6.
 Does the company list the number of requests it knowingly receives from government officials to restrict content or accounts through unofficial processes? - 7.
 Does the company list the number of requests with which it complied? - 8.
 Does the company publish the original requests or disclose that it provides copies to a public third-party archive? - 9.
-Does the company reports this data at least once a year? - 10.
+Does the company report this data at least once a year? - 10.
 Can the data be exported as a structured data file?

-Guidance: This indicator examines whether and how a company discloses data about requests it receives from governments and courts to remove, filter or restrict access to content or accounts.
-This includes requests related to content or activities that may violate local laws.
+Indicator guidance: Companies frequently receive requests from governments to remove, filter, or restrict content or accounts.
+We expect a company to regularly publish data about the number and type of government requests it receives, and the number of such requests with which it complies.
 Companies may receive these requests through official processes, such as a court order, or through informal channels, like a flagging system intended to allow private individuals to report content that violates the terms of service.
 If a company knows that a request is coming from a government entity or court, the company should disclose it as part of its government requests reporting.
-Publishing this data helps the public gain a greater understanding of the environment for freedom of expression online and it helps the public hold companies and governments accountable for their obligations to respect and protect freedom of expression rights.
+Disclosing this data helps the public gain a greater understanding of the environment for freedom of expression online and it helps the public hold companies and governments accountable for their obligations to respect and protect freedom of expression rights.